OlhaKi/Reiforcement-Learning-Udacity-p1---Navigation/README.md

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
 The successfully trained DQN parameters is saved in the file `checkpoint.pth`.

 ### Learning Algorithm

-The agent is trained using Deep Q-Learning algorithm.
+The agent is trained using Deep Q-Learning algorithm(see Report.md).

 ### My ideas for future work